Aeneas Williams: Regular season

+Playoffs

 Post-playing career

 Williams was inducted into the Arizona Cardinals' Ring of Honor during the 2008–2009 football season during halftime of the Monday Night Football game against the San Francisco 49ers November 10, 2008.
 On January 18, 2009, he was chosen to present the George Halas Trophy to the Arizona Cardinals after their victory in the NFC Championship game, resulting in the Cardinals first trip to the Super Bowl.
 He made his final appearance in a football videogame in NFL Street 2, which was released in 2004.